akshay196/project_documentation/chapter_4/domain_and_namespaces.md

 ### Domain Priority

-To prioritize user-added domains, select Datastores and click **Configuration &rarr; Edit Priority order of Domains**.
+Automation functions are executed on their order of priority.
+To change priority order of user-added domains, select Datastores and click **Configuration &rarr; Edit Priority order of Domains**.
 Then we get options to prioritize domains.